leonfiasco/Album-review/README.md

 - Back to App.js once we have access to the userdata we can use React-context as a jsx tag and nest it directly under the BrowserRouter and passed it the value userData and setUserData, this allows all the children components to have access to the userdata

+to allow access tocertain routes within the app I made a function called checkedLoggedIn, which get the token from the localstorage and passes the token to header of the req body if a token exists and if it exists this means a user is logged in, which means they can access the authorised routes.